Thursday, August 1, 2013

 Rhinegold stage set 2013 (©Bayreuther Festspiele)

 If you think this is going too far, look at Siegfried's set.
-A communist Mount Rushmore featuring Marx, Lenin, Stalin, and Mao intrigued the bourgeois spectators and resulted in some boos.
+A communist Mount Rushmore featuring Marx, Lenin, Stalin, and Mao intrigued bourgeois spectators and elicited some boos.
 Siegfried whacks Fafnir, downgraded from a terrifying dragon to a mere crocodile, using a Kalashnikov AK-47 (Crocodile Siegfried?).
 Following a spaghetti and red wine orgy, the "Norne" Erda (Urd), wearing a blond headdress, gives Wotan a blow job.

 Siegfried stage set 2013 (©Bayreuther Festspiele)